A HealthLink initiative to protect our furry and feathered

 When walking your dog, heed the warnings of the yellow pesticide lawn flags to stay off the lawn.

-Avoid the temptation to walk your dog on golf courses, town fields/lawns which are may be regularly treated with mixtures of herbicides, pesticides and fungicides.
+Avoid the temptation to walk your dog on golf courses, town fields/lawns which may be regularly treated with mixtures of herbicides, pesticides and fungicides.

 If you drink filtered tap water, be sure your pets do too.